amitcollab7/chesssimulator/README.md

 # chesssimulator
-simulator of moves of chess pieces (technogise)
+simulator of moves of chess pieces